BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-09-06-monitoring-at-scale-with-victoriametrics.md

 consumed more than 64 GB of RAM and 26 CPUs each, in order to absorb our peak loads.
 In a Kubernetes cluster, this high resources consumption can cause problems, especially for scheduling.

 The Write-Ahead Log (WAL) system can cause rather slow restarts if the Prometheus instance runs out of RAM and can cause the Prometheus instance to hang for varying lengths of time.
-During the replay of the WAL, prometheus doesn't scrape anything, thus there is no alerting and no way of knowing if something is going on
+During the replay of the WAL, Prometheus doesn't scrape anything, thus there is no alerting and no way of knowing if something is going on.

 ## The cardinality of metrics
 When our Kubernetes clusters manage a large number of pods, a constraint quickly appears: cardinality.